 When you make a donation to The Intercept, you are simultaneously agreeing to share personally identifying information with the organization.
 We do not sell or trade your information to anyone, in any form, and go to great lengths to ensure that your information is stored in a manner that comports with information security best practices.
 Anyone who handles your data is held to rigorous First Look Media privacy standards.
 Read more about our general privacy practices here.
 Click here for our donor privacy principles.

 How does The Intercept use my donation?
 How can I see your financial disclosures?

-Your entire contribution to The Intercept goes to support projects and journalism for The Intercept.
+Your entire contribution to The Intercept goes to support projects and journalism for The Intercept and for Intercepted.
 As a nonprofit, we file reports with the IRS and disclose them publicly.
 Our 990s are available for 2015 and 2014.
 We will post our 2016 documents as soon as they are ready.

 Who are your donors?